 In 1926, a four-year-old orphan named Lorraine Williams and 13 other children were scrubbed, dressed in new clothes and put onto an orphan train leaving Grand Central Station.

 The children didn't know where they were going, but their destination was likely to be better than where they’d been.
 Lorraine went to an orphanage as an infant and went hungry for the next four years.
 She remembered how every night at dinner she ate a thin vegetable soup from a shallow tin pie plate.

-Lorraine Williams was one of about 200,000 orphaned and abandoned children who rode the orphan trains to new homes between 1850 and 1930.
+Lorraine Williams belonged to the 200,000 or so orphaned and abandoned children who rode the orphan trains to new homes between 1850 and 1930.

 They followed the expanding railroads from Boston, New York and other East Coast cities to New Hampshire, Vermont, upstate New York and the Midwest.
-Some, like Lorraine, had good luck: They found good homes with loving parents.
-Others were treated as servants or farmhands, abused or never fully accepted by their new families.
+Some had good luck.
+They found good homes with loving parents.
+Others had to work as servants or farmhands, abused or never fully accepted by their new families.